Salvatore Torquato: Random heterogeneous media

 as well as to problems in number theory.

 Liquids and glasses

-Torquato is one of the world leaders in the statistical-mechanical theory of liquid and glassy states of matter.
-He has made seminal contributions to the understanding of the venerable hard-sphere model, which has been invoked to study local molecular order, transport phenomena, glass formation, and freezing behavior in liquids.
-Other notable research advances concern the theory of water, simple liquids, and general statistical-mechanical theory of condensed states of matter.
-He has been at the forefront of identifying and applying sensitive correlation functions and descriptors to characterize liquid and glassy structures beyond standard pair statistics.
-He also is known for extending the machinery of liquid-state theory to characterize the structure of random media.
+Torquato is an expert in the statistical-mechanical theory of liquid and glassy states of matter.
+He contributed to the understanding of the venerable hard-sphere model, which has been invoked to study local molecular order, transport phenomena, glass formation, and freezing behavior in liquids.
+He also did research concerning the theory of water, simple liquids, and general statistical-mechanical theory of condensed states of matter.
+He has also worked on identifying and applying sensitive correlation functions and descriptors to characterize liquid and glassy structures beyond standard pair statistics.
+He has also characterized the structure of random media within liquid-state theory.